I received an invitation to the Honors Program in my admissions packet. What does this mean? Do I have to send you

 I am deferring my admission.
 Can I still be in the Honors Program when I come back?

 The invitation says that I have to send a $200 confirmation deposit.
 What is the deposit for?

 Submitting the confirmation/enrollment deposit to the Office of Admissions is your way of confirming that you have chosen to attend CU-Boulder.
-While the timing of when you do this isn't crucial if you want to participate in the Honors Program, it becomes important if you want to live in the Honors Residential Academic Program.
+While the timing of when you confirm isn't crucial if you want to participate in the Honors Program, it becomes important if you want to live in the Honors Residential Academic Program.
 Housing at CU-Boulder is limited, and can only be guaranteed for students who have confirmed their enrollment with the Office of Admissions.